 When to take a pregnancy test

 Wait at least a week after you’ve missed your period to take a pregnancy test.
 It's best to test first thing in the morning, when your pee/mimi is most concentrated.

 Follow the instructions on the pregnancy test carefully.

 A negative test means you are not pregnant.

-Using reliable contraception is the best way to prevent unintended pregnancy.
-Some types of contraception also give you protection against sexually transmitted infections (STIs).
-There are many different types of contraception and some are more effective than others.
+If you're having sex (penis in vagina sex), using contraception is the best way to prevent pregnancy.
+Some types of contraception also protect you against sexually transmitted infections (STIs).
+There are many different types of contraception.
+Some work better than others.

-If you can’t find the information you're looking for or just prefer to talk to us, there are a number of ways you can get in touch.
+If you can’t find the information you're looking for, or you prefer to talk to us, there are a number of ways to get in touch.